takahirosuzuki1980/FAST-iCLIP/README.txt

 (10) Expanded reads from RT stop merging are passed to CLIPper, a peak calling algorithm.
 - CLIPper returns a bed-like file format with window coordinates, reads counted per window, etc.
 - We use these windows to extract "low FDR" reads from the total set of reads passed to CLIPper.
-- The windows provide gene names, which we parse and use to annotate the processed reads.
 - We then make bedGraph and BigWig files from this complete pool of "low FDR" reads, allowing easy visualization.

 (11) Partition "low FDR" reads by gene type.